 The flow of the river begins from Baspa Hills and meets Sutlej River close to Karcham.
 Around the upper as well as middle slopes, the river travels through oak and pine forests while in the lower slopes it passes through meadows and pastures.

-7. Parvati River
+7. Parvati River – Offers Awe-inspiring Views

 This river in Himachal Pradesh meets Beas at Bhuntar and originates from ManTalai Glacier, above which is the Pin Parbati Pass.
 The river crosses the town of Manikaran.
 Parvati River Valley comes in the route of various districts like Lahaul, Spiti, and Debsa Pass.
-On the banks of Parvati River, you’ll find geothermal springs around the towns of Khirganga and Manikaran.
+On the banks of the Parvati River, you’ll find geothermal springs around the towns of Khirganga and Manikaran.

 This is one of the most breathtakingly beautiful rivers in Himachal Pradesh, India.
+Undoubtedly, Parvati River with its gorgeous natural surroundings, is one of best places to visit in Himachal Pradesh.

 The rivers in Himachal Pradesh are the glistening adornments to stunning landscapes.
 Passing through various mountains and flowing perennially, each river adds life to the scenery.
 When touring around the numerous hill stations of this Land of the Lords, keeping a map of rivers in Himachal Pradesh handy would help!
 Make your trip to Himachal Pradesh worthwhile.